Communication and Community

 But whether open or closed source, communication can only go so far.
 Sooner or later there needs to be action to back up the words.
 Without action, the community will start to tune out.
 I'm reminded of Aesop's fable of the boy who cried wolf.
 But the action needs to show two-way communication.
 There is nothing so dispiriting as an outcome that is not relevant to the community or fails to deliver on the promise of the vision sold.

-This may seem a negative and cautionary tale, but again I’m going to draw on my school and university days with Latin and Greek.
+This may seem a negative and cautionary tale, but again I'm going to draw on my school and university days with Latin and Greek.
 There are a host of woes here.
-For those committed to a given open source project or closed source product, it’s probably analagous to a Pandora’s box.
+For those committed to a given open source project or closed source product, it's probably analogous to a Pandora's box.
 But at the bottom of that box, there is always hope.
 It may not be small and not the hope you were specifically looking for, but seek hard enough and it may be a hope that takes you in a new and unexpected direction.
 The road out of the darkness is never easy.
 A herculean effort with a lot of painful stumbling may still ensue.
 Even as the dawn rises, like Orpheus leaving the underworld, a bitter blow may await.
-But perseverence and adaptability is an inherent trait of the human psyche.
+But perseverance and adaptability is an inherent trait of the human psyche.